jscher2000/cache-favicons-for-bookmarks-extension/README.md

-# cache-favicons-for-bookmarks-extension
-Firefox extension to Cache Favicons for Bookmarks
+# Cache Favicons for Bookmarks extension
+Firefox 72+ won't store favicons even for bookmarks if sites set cache-control: no-store.
+This extension enables overriding the cache-control header on selected image files.

+To appear after review at: https://addons.mozilla.org/firefox/addon/cache-favicons-for-bookmarks/